CESNET/ipfixcol2/src/plugins/output/forwarder/README.rst

     The transport protocol to use
     [values: TCP/UDP]

+:``connectionBufferSize``:
+    Size of the buffer of each connection (Warning: number of connections = number of input exporters * number of hosts) [value: number of bytes, default: 4194304]

 :``templateRefreshIntervalSecs``:
     Send templates again every N seconds (UDP only) [value: number of seconds, default: 600]